luke-elson/luke-elson.github.io/cv/cv.md

 ## Reviews and Other Pieces

+\(Forthcoming\) Edited special edition of *Ratio* in celebration of Brad Hooker's work, with Charlotte Newey.

 \(2021\) [Review of *Companions in Guilt Arguments in Metaethics*](https://ndpr.nd.edu/reviews/companions-in-guilt-arguments-in-metaethics/) edited by Christopher Cowie and Richard Rowland, at Notre Dame Philosophical Reviews.

 \(2018\) 'How a moral philosopher justifies his carbon footprint': a general audience piece on carbon offsetting for *The Conversation*.